Prefix ZK1S - IOTA varius - ITU 62 - CQ 32

 The licence is easy to get!
-You require a copy of your licence with and English translation if not already on you licence.
+You require a copy of your licence with and English translation if not already on your licence.
 It costs NZ$20 and is good for one year.
 Call sign is in the form E51XXX (residents have E51XX).
 Licence can usually be received on the same day at the Bluesky Telecom office in Avarua.
 It can also be obtained in advance by email.
-Contact person is Katoa Banaba firstname.lastname@example.org
+Contact person is Katoa Banaba, email: firstname.lastname@example.org

 How to transport radio equipment

 I usually pack mine in my suitcase -- ideally in the box -- and well protected by clothes etc. You should be ready to show it to security on departure (very rarely) or to Customs on arrival in the Cook Islands.
 Customs are very rarely a problem, but getting a licence in advance and having it with you, and assuring customs that ALL the equipment will leave with you usually does the trick -- IF they ask.